slvn/nfc-app-launcher/README.md

 http://developer.android.com/guide/topics/nfc/nfc.html#aar

+You can manually select an installed application you want to write on a NFC Tag.

+Alternative:
 In order to use AAR, you must retrieve the package name of the application:
 - go to the android market
 - search for your app and check the URL